 15. Delegations identified in the Academic and Student Delegation Register may not be sub-delegated.

-16. Where a Delegation is found to exist outside of the Academic and Student Delegation Register it must be brought to the attention of the relevant policy co-sponsor (Senior Deputy Vice Chancellor or Deputy Vice Chancellor, Academic) for action and removal from policy to the relevant register.
+16. Where a Delegation is found to exist outside of the Academic and Student Delegation Register it must be brought to the attention of the relevant policy co-sponsor (Provost or Deputy Vice Chancellor, Students) for action and removal from policy to the relevant register.

 Policy and delegation management

 17. All Delegations will be periodically reviewed by policy sponsors:

 18. Where inconsistency is found between a Delegation located in a Council approved Delegations Register and a Delegation contained in a policy, the Delegation located in the relevant Delegations Register (as approved by Council) shall be deemed to be the applicable Delegation.